-What city is your favorite?
-For me, I think London will always be at the top of the list and not just because of its amazing vegan food, which this guide will help you find, but for its incredible charisma and charm.
+What’s your favorite city?
+For me, I think London will always be at the top of the list and not just because of its amazing vegan food, but also for its incredible charisma and charm.

 If this is your first-time visiting London get ready to be a little overwhelmed (but in the best way).
 It is a giant, fast-paced city filled to the brim with just about everything you can imagine, and it’s one of those cities where you can have serious FOMO.

-I have been there multiple times, I even lived there for a couple of months, and there are still things that I want to see and do.
+I have visited the city multiple times and I even lived there for a couple of months, but there are still things that I want to see and do.
 Keep that in mind when planning and wearing yourself out trying to fit everything in — it’s just not possible.

 This article contains affiliate links (paid links) and Veggies Abroad is a member of Amazon Services LLC Associated Program.
 At no cost to you, I may earn a small commission if you make a purchase — this helps keep Veggies Abroad churning out free content!
 For an explanation of our advertising partnerships, please review our privacy policy.